 Alcohol, smoking and other drugs

-If you need help to keep yourself and your baby healthy and free of harmful substances like alcohol, tobacco and other drugs, we are here to support you.
-Reach out to one of our community programs:
+If you need help keeping free of substances like alcohol, tobacco and other drugs, we are here to support you.
+We will not judge you.
+Please reach out to one of our VCH community programs below or call your Public Health Nurse for more resources:

 - Addiction services for adults